neyney10/Visualization-of-GQUIC-features/README.md

 *Note:* in case of very long values, Wireshark by default limits the amount of data displayed to 256, you might want to change the constant value in "column-info.h" from 256 to something larger such as 1024 or 4096 in Wireshark's source code and compile it manually.

 ### Step 5: Transform packet fields of PCAP’s CSV to displayable format for visualization.
-Some of the fields/tags/columns as the same header name, which makes it hard to work with scripts, along with that there are some data saved in hexa-decimal format which canno't be displayed by Plotly graphing library, therefore we need to convert those to decimal, and maybe normalize them too if they are too large.
+Some of the fields/tags/columns as the same header name, which makes it hard to work with scripts, along with that there are some data saved in hexa-decimal format which can't be displayed by Plotly graphing library, therefore we need to convert those to decimal, and maybe normalize them too if they are too large.

 Go ahead to the "csv-preprocess" directory that can be found in this repository to find the scripts that transforms the CSV values to formats that can be correctly visualized by Plotly later on.